Anubhooti/BookshopManagement/README.md

 # BookshopManagement
-A smaal java application for the purpose of managing a book shop
+A small java application for the purpose of managing a book shop